aevri/barrie-bear/barrie_bear.md

 existence.
 This situation cannot and will not be allowed to develop" - his voice trembled a little as he spoke - "I propose that we form a committee of interested folk to look into the possibility of finding ways to safeguard ourselves and our families".
-There was a general murmur of 'Hear, Head', and the meeting was then thrown open for general discussion.
+There was a general murmur of 'Hear, Hear', and the meeting was then thrown open for general discussion.
 "Had the chairman any particular thoughts in